Prohibition: New Zealand

 In New Zealand, prohibition was a moralistic reform movement begun in the mid-1880s by the Protestant evangelical and Nonconformist churches and the Woman's Christian Temperance Union and after 1890 by the Prohibition League.
 It assumed that individual virtue was all that was needed to carry the colony forward from a pioneering society to a more mature one, but it never achieved its goal of national prohibition.
 Both the Church of England and the largely Irish Catholic Church rejected prohibition as an intrusion of government into the church's domain, while the growing labor movement saw capitalism rather than alcohol as the enemy.

-Reformers hoped that the women's vote, in which New Zealand was a pioneer, would swing the balance, but the women were not as well organized as in other countries.
+Reformers hinged their aspiration on the women's vote, in which New Zealand was a pioneer, would swing the balance, but the women were not as well organized as in other countries.
 Prohibition had a majority in a national referendum in 1911, but needed a 60% vote to pass.
 The movement kept trying in the 1920s, losing three more referendums by close votes; it managed to keep in place a 6 pm closing hour for pubs and Sunday closing.
-The Depression and war years effectively ended the movement, but their 6 p.m. closing hour remained until October 1967 when it was extended to 10 pm.
+The Depression and war years effectively ended the movement, but their 6 pm closing hour remained until October 1967 when it was extended to 10 pm.

 For many years, referendums were held for individual towns or electorates, often coincident with general elections.
 The ballots determined whether these individual areas would be "dry" – that is, alcohol could not be purchased or consumed in public in these areas.
 One notable example was the southern city of Invercargill, which was dry from 1907 to 1943.
 People wanting alcohol usually travelled to places outside the city (such as the nearby township of Lorneville or the town of Winton) to drink in the local pubs or purchase alcohol to take back home.
 The last bastion of this 'dry' area remains in force in the form of a licensing trust that still to this day governs the sale of liquor in Invercargill.
 The city does not allow the sale of alcohol (beer and wine included) in supermarkets unlike in the majority of New Zealand, and all form of alcohol regardless of the sort can only be sold in bars and liquor stores.

 Prohibition was of limited success in New Zealand as—like in other countries—it led to organised bootlegging.
 The most famous bootlegged alcohol in New Zealand was that produced in the Hokonui Hills close to the town of Gore (not coincidentally, the nearest large town to Invercargill).
 Even today, the term "Hokonui" conjures up images of illicit whisky to many New Zealanders.

 Elections

 In many countries in Latin America, the Philippines, Thailand, Turkey, India, and several US states, the sale but not the consumption of alcohol is prohibited before and during elections.
-In Spanish-speaking countries, this is called a Ley Seca (dry law).
+In Spanish-speaking countries, this is called a Ley Seca ('dry law').